 Please note that as departmental funding is not currently available, applicants will be expected to be self-funding, unless applying for a specific scholarship.

-Current postgraduate students are based in (but not restricted to) the departments of:
+Current postgraduate students are based in (but not restricted to) the subject areas or departments of:

 - Art and Design